jcpeeps/RuDASA-2024/markdown/resources/resource/portal/emergency-medicine.md

 section: '5'
 ---

 **Introduction:** You know that when you are on call almost anything can come through that door – that is both the joy and terror of working at a frontline district hospital!
 We look at some practical guidance on gaining the skills you need.

 ## TOP Emergency Medicine Work Based Activities to focus on this week.
-How confident are you in
+How confident are you in:

 * Triage